tommyzakhoo/simple-regression2/README.md

 * <i> Froude number, adimensional. </i>
 * <i> Residuary resistance per unit weight of displacement, adimensional. </i>

-Here, we are trying to predict <b>Y</b> = "<i>Residuary resistance per unit weight of displacement</i>" using the rest of the variables.
+Here, we are trying to predict <b>Y</b> = <i>Residuary resistance per unit weight of displacement</i> using the rest of the variables.

 <hr>

 ### CSV Conversion

-The data comes in a text file "yacht.txt", which is space separated inconsistently, and is also missing column headers.
-Let's add a header row, clean up the excess whitespace, and turn it into csv format.
+The data comes in a text file "yacht.txt</i>, which is space separated in a inconsistent way, and is also missing headers for each column.
+Let's add a row of headers, clean up the excess whitespace, and turn it into csv format.

 ```python